 Inland Consequences Depth-Damage Function Technical Implementation¶

-This outlines the technical implementation of the depth-damage function for the inland consequences aspects of the Consequences Solution.
+This section outlines the technical implementation of the depth-damage function workflow for the inland consequences components of the Consequences Solution.
 This approach may be expanded to coastal depth-damage functions in a future enhancement.

 Vectorized Depth-Damage Function (DDF) Matching¶